lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 By adding to the list the IP addresses and masks of the subnet routes, you can use it to make your devices on these subnets accessible within your tailnet.

-By adding `local_subnets` to the list, the app will advertise routes to your subnets on all supported interfaces.

 More information: [Subnet routers][tailscale_info_subnets]